aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/src/HPC/README.md

 Image:
   Os: alinux2
 ```
 5. Create atleast one S3 bucket on your AWS Main Account containing files necessary to complete a job such as scripts and data.
-Attach the `S3 Full Access` policy to both the IAM role of the head node (`clusterName-RoleHeadNode`) and the IAM role of the compute nodes (`clusterName-Role`) of your ParallelCluster for the nodes to execute S3 operations.
-Lastly, similar to the policy below, attach the appropriate bucket policy to your S3 bucket to allow your ParallelCluster to access the bucket.
+Similar to the policy below, attach the appropriate bucket policy to your S3 bucket to allow your ParallelCluster to access the bucket.
+Lastly, within your AWS Hosting Account attach the `S3 Full Access` policy to both the IAM role of the head node (prefix of `<clusterName>-RoleHeadNode`) and the IAM role of the compute nodes (prefix of `<clusterName>-Role`) of your ParallelCluster for the nodes to execute S3 operations.
 ```json
 {
     "Version": "2012-10-17",